microsoft/vscode-java-pack/README.md

 ### Eclipse MicroProfile

-The [📦 MicroProfile Extension Pack](https://marketplace.visualstudio.com/items?itemName=MicroProfile-Community.vscode-microprofile-pack) is a collection of extensions that can help develop your Java microservices using [Eclipse MicroProfile](https://microprofile.io/).
+The [📦 Extension Pack for MicroProfile](https://marketplace.visualstudio.com/items?itemName=MicroProfile-Community.vscode-microprofile-pack) is a collection of extensions that can help develop your Java microservices using [Eclipse MicroProfile](https://microprofile.io/).
 You can quickly generate a MicroProfile project and utilize development tools for runtimes such as [Open Liberty](https://openliberty.io/) and [Quarkus](https://quarkus.io/).

 ### Quarkus